 Whether you’re keeping your smoothie in the fridge or in the freezer, there is a way to make your smoothie last even longer.

-Try adding either lemon juice or lime juice to your smoothie.
+Try adding either a little lemon or lime juice to your smoothie recipes.
 The Vitamin C that you find in these fruits can prevent your healthy smoothie from oxidising – the process we mentioned above that breaks down the fruit and veggies in your smoothie.
 This means they’ll stay fresh and tasty.

 Does Your Blender Make a Difference?

 The only blender I’ve found that has the potential to keep your smoothie fresh for longer is the vacuum blender.
-Vacuum blenders suck out all the oxygen before blending up your ingredients, which will apparently prevent them from oxidising as quickly.
-If you are looking for a blender that will maximise the freshness of your healthy smoothies, then I would go for a vacuum blender.
+Vacuum blenders suck out all the oxygen before blending up your ingredients, which will apparently prevent them from oxidizing as quickly.
+If you are looking for a blender that will maximize the freshness of your healthy smoothie recipes, then I would go for a vacuum blender.